 - Term 2

-This module offers training in practical translation from English into a number of languages offered by SOAS, including Arabic, Chinese, Japanese, Persian, Turkish and Swahili.
+This module offers training in practical translation into English from a number of languages offered by SOAS, including Arabic, Chinese, Persian, Turkish and Swahili.
 Students are expected to take one language strand, but may take two.
 Other language options may be available.
-For these please contact the programme convenors Dr Nana Sato-Rossberg and Dr Burçin K. Mustafa (Students in the Arabic strand must have Arabic and English language proficiency to the equivalent of ATCL Intermediate High level.)
+For these please contact the programme convenor Dr Yan Jiang (Students in the Arabic strand must have Arabic and English language proficiency to the equivalent of ATCL Intermediate High level).

 The objective of the module is to help students acquire advanced skills in translation between English and their chosen language(s).
 It also aims to familiarise students with the process, techniques and strategies of translating between English and their chosen language(s), developing their abilities to a high level of proficiency, and providing them with valuable practical experience in translation.

 The module will raise students’ awareness of issues such as literal and free styles of translation, targeted readership, degrees of formality, different language registers and genre conventions, and culturally specific issues in translation.
 Texts in various styles and genres will be assigned for class practice and homework.
 Classroom time will be divided between translation and discussion of translation choices made by students.

 On successful completion of this module a student will be able to: